-Awareness Week was established by patient advocates and is focused on May 12th, the birthday of Florence Nightingale, who was believed to have suffered with the condition.
+M.E.
+Awareness Week was established by patient advocates and is focused on May 12th, the birthday of Florence Nightingale, who was believed to have suffered with M.E.

-Traditionally, people who use this week to raise awareness with planned events – and fundraising activities – have adopted a ‘Go Blue’ theme.
-But, how you choose to raise awareness is entirely up to you.
-Just do what you can, where you can, to inform others about this cruel illness.
+How you choose to raise awareness is entirely up to you.
+Just do what you can, where you can, to inform others about this cruel disease.

 - BLUE faces

 - BLUE tongues

 - Bake sales, plant sales, tea parties, supermarket and shopping centre collections, walks, concerts, orienteering, fun days…

 Anna Jones launched her Blue Sunday tea parties back in 2013, and they have been going strong ever since.

 She said, “I invited friends and family to join me for afternoon tea and asked for small donations of the price people would expect to pay for a pot of tea and a slice of cake in a coffee shop.

 “As many of my fellow sufferers are too poorly to travel, I held a virtual tea party too, where people could join in online.
 I uploaded photos and videos of the event being held at home so that even those stuck in bed on the other side of the world could join in.”